 - What makes the GPU so fast?

 - What makes the TPU so energy efficient

-What is a TPU and GPU?
+What is a TPU?

 The Tensor Processing Unit or TPU is a specialized processing unit by Google that was built for two purposes.
 First, Google used it to help improve their own products such as image search, translation, AlphaGo and other services by providing better machine learning results.
 Second, they released this powerful hardware into the cloud so other people can use it to get better results in their machine learning tasks.